ims-systems-00/ims-kb/docs/General Information/actions.md

 ### Modifying an Event

 In order to `Amend` the details of an Event, you must first find the event you wish to change the details of then click on the name of the Event.
-The event details should popup in a form that can be edited, edit the details you wish to change and click on `Update` to save your changes.
+The event details should popup in a form that can be edited, edit the details you wish to change, and click on `Update` to save your changes.

 **Please note that if the event is not a personal/custom event that you have created within the Calendar you may not be able to edit certain details.**